 labbench module provides tools for instrument automation and data management in scripted lab experiments.

 A device driver implemented with labbench is a light wrapper around another instrument control library.
 This library (like pyvisa, pyserial, libtelnet, or even a C or .NET DLL) provides low-level to access instrument.
 The labbench driver gives a declarative-style abstraction provides several benefits:

 - automatic acquisition logging into an SQLite database,

 - automatically-generated jupyter notebook monitoring widgets,

-- interact with settings and data on remote devices with native python data types (instead of strings),
+- interact with value traits and data on remote devices with native python data types (instead of strings),

-- python exceptions on invalid device state settings (instead of silent failure),
+- python exceptions on invalid device property trait value traits (instead of silent failure),

 - drivers provide consistent style and API conventions for easy scripting (hello, tab completion!),